-Chemicals (found in the meat, added during processing, or produced when cooking) can increase the risk of cancer by damaging our cells.
+Chemicals found in the meat, added during processing, or produced when cooking can increase the risk of cancer.

 These chemicals include:

-This is a red pigment that is naturally found in red meat and processed red meat.
+This is naturally found in red meat and processed red meat.
 It can damage cells, and cause bacteria in the body to produce harmful chemicals.
 This can increase the risk of cancer.

 - Nitrates and nitrites

-These chemicals can be used to keep processed meat fresher for longer.
-When we eat them, nitrites can be converted into cancer-causing chemicals (N-nitroso compounds or NOCs).
+These are used to keep processed meat fresher for longer.
+When we eat them, nitrites can become cancer-causing chemicals (N-nitroso compounds or NOCs).
 These chemicals may be the reason why processed meat increases the risk of cancer more than fresh red meat.

 - Heterocyclic amines (HCAs) and polycyclic amines (PCAs)

 These chemicals are produced when meat is cooked at high temperatures, which includes grilling or barbequing.
 They can damage cells in the bowel.